CERL: A Unified Optimization Framework for Light Enhancement with Realistic Noise: Introduction

 Moreover, existing light enhancement benchmarks are typically collected with high-end cameras equipped with long and stable exposure.
 Meanwhile, smart phones have now become the primary source of daily photos.
-To account for this domain gap, we collect a new \textit{realistic low-light mobile photography} (RLMP) dataset, where the photos are captured by multiple common mobile phones.
+To account for this domain gap, we collect a new \textit{realistic low-light mobile photography} (RLMP) dataset, where photos are captured by multiple common mobile phones.
 We find our collected photos to display much more noticeable ISO noise, that complements the existing benchmarks and significantly challenges current enhancement methods.
-The first two rows in Fig.~\ref{fig1} present example images from RLMP, and their enhancement results by several methods.
+The first two rows in Fig.~\ref{fig1} present visual examples from RLMP, and their enhanced results by several methods.

-We summarize the contributions of our work as follows. \begin{itemize} \item \textbf{Framework:} We propose to explicitly tackle the real-world noise suppression together with the light enhancement, and unify the two subproblems under one principled optimization form, which leads to an iterative plug-and-play framework.
+We summarize the contributions of our work as follows. \begin{itemize} \item \textbf{Framework:} We propose \underline{C}oordinated \underline{E}nhancement for \underline{R}eal-world \underline{L}ow-light Noisy Images (CERL), which explicitly formulates the real-world noise suppression and the light enhancement as two individual problems.
+CERL unifies the two sub-problems under one principled optimization form, which leads to an iterative plug-and-play framework.
+By leveraging this framework, we decouple the highly-entangled two elements of noise and light, and achieve their corresponding enhancement objectives iteratively with customized deep neural networks.

-\item \textbf{Technique:} Under the unified framework, we present techniques for solving both subproblems: a self-supervised deep low-light denoiser inspired by the Retinex theory, that can be adapted via self-supervision; as well as an improved light enhancement backbone.
+\item \textbf{Technique:} Under the unified framework, we present techniques for solving both sub-problems: a self-supervised deep low-light denoiser inspired by the Retinex theory, that can be adapted via self-supervision; as well as an improved light enhancement backbone.
+The fine-tuned denoiser not only perform well on low-light noise removal, but alleviate the color shifting and distortion problem in the light enhancement backbone.

 \item \textbf{Performance:} Our approach is compared favorably against state-of-the-art low-light enhancement methods, both qualitatively and quantitatively.
-At the presence of low-light noise, it consistently produces the most visually pleasing and artifact-free results, on both existing and our newly collected RLMP dataset. \end{itemize}
+At the presence of low-light noise, it consistently produces the most visually pleasing and artifact-free results, on both existing and our newly collected RLMP dataset.
+Besides, CERL gains solid performance gains in both the light and noise parts of this task compared with the selected light enhancement and denoising backbones. \end{itemize}